top of page

 Mattye Gaither 3.jpg

-But it was not just musicians and singers that contributed to the entertainment industry.
-Many dancers and comedians cut their teeth here as well.
+It wasn't only musicians and singers who made significant contributions to the entertainment industry.
+Many dancers and comedians also honed their craft in Detroit.

 Woman Dancer.jpg